Meetings are a waste of time

 In theory, thats a provocative idea.
 In real life, I don’t think so pal.
 Meetings typically DO suck, however, this article will help you host efficient meetings that stand out from the rest.

 A few weeks ago I had to schedule a meeting between a few company Vice Presidents, and our own leadership.
-As I attempted to The Office meetingcoordinate a 1 hour meeting balanced between three calendars, I began to notice just how many hours per day our senior level staff was wrapped up in face to face meetings.
+As I attempted to coordinate a 1 hour meeting balanced between three calendars, I began to notice just how many hours per day our senior level staff was wrapped up in face to face meetings.
 On some days, 6-8hours during the workday were taken up by meetings.

 I realized this is ridiculous.
 If you spend so much time in meetings, how do you get anything done?
 Sure, meetings are vital for building relationships/networking, and sharing information.
 However, attending so many meetings can rob you of the opportunity to make decisions and implement your company’s vision.
 Having attended many of these meetings myself I started to wonder, how many of these meetings are absolutely necessary, and how much time can be shaved if the meetings were conducted in an effective manner?